nichollsh/AGNI/docs/src/usage.md

-# Usage
+# Running the model

-First, follow the instructions in the README file.
+First, follow the [Getting started](@ref) instructions .
 Only read-on once you have confirmed that the code is working.

-## Running the model
+## Execution
 To run the model, simply execute `./agni.jl [cfg]` where `[cfg]` is the path to the required configuration file.
 If `[cfg]` is not passed, then the default configuration will be used.

 ## Configuration